 “And Jesus said to him, “Why do you call me good?
 No one is good except God alone.” -Mark 10:18

 Other times, we are too comfortable in our comfort zone that we forget to seek his face.
-In fact, most of us only seek him when we are in trouble which makes we grow the most in suffering.
+In fact, most of us only seek him when we are in trouble which makes us grow the most in suffering.
 Thereby, the difficult times are times when we are called the most to seek God through prayer.
 Just like the sincerest gratitude often born when we have no reason to be grateful, the sincerest prayer usually is born out of adversity when we acknowledge how desperate we need God.

 Sometimes God closes the door so that we can stop depending on humans’ strength whether our strength or other people’s and fully depend on him.
 Some other times, he closes the door to redirect our heart so that we place it at the right place.
 It is easy for us to love other things more than God in our good times.
 God knows that the safest place for our hearts are on his lap.
 He wants to protect us from things that can hurt us when we place our hearts at the wrong places.

 God can close the door so that we learn to wait for his time.
 As the unripe food will taste not so delicious, people who are not ready yet to handle his blessings can only invite troubles.
 Even the right thing at the wrong timing can become the wrong thing.
 God always put attention more on inside of us rather than our circumstances.
 He concerns more to our characters rather than our look.
-Our holiness, not our pleasure.
+Our holiness, than our pleasure.
 He loves us so much so that he won’t allow the right thing becomes the wrong thing simply because we are not ready yet.

 There is no fix and absolute formula to explain what God is doing in our lives.
 God works in such a unique way in everyone’s life.
 But one thing for sure is that if it is God’s will, even the present closed door can one day be opened.
 Keep fighting and keep waiting for it.
 But if it is not God’s will and the door is opened for us, it will not be wise to keep going there.
 Not all the opened door is a chance for us.
 We can differentiate them as we maintain intimacy with God.
 God will show us his way step-by-step according to our ability.
 My prayer is that you might have longing to seek his face and his will in your current circumstances.
 Trust in the Lord, trust in his goodness.
 The dark moments is only a season, it will pass …